-Category II offense: No student will participate in practice or competition on the day that the student has been suspended from school for that day or any part of that day.
+A serious misconduct/suspendable offense: No student will participate in practice or competition on the day that the student has been suspended from school for that day or any part of that day.
 In order to return for participation, that student must gain clearance from the school officials designated by the principal.

-H. Category III Violations, Illegal Substance and Tobacco Products
+H. Illegal and/or intolerable acts, Illegal Substance and Tobacco Products